hashicorp/terraform-google-nomad-enterprise-hvd/examples/default/README.md

-# Nomad Enteprise HVD - Default Example
+# Nomad Enteprise HVD - default example

-This example will deploy Nomad Servers and Clients on the same node for a lab or demo environment.
+This example will deploy Nomad servers and clients on the same node for a lab or demo environment.
 This example should not be used in a real world deployment.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements